jeffreyho92/jeffrey-blog/source/_posts/blog51.md

 ---
-title: "How can we develop soft skills? "
+title: "How can we develop soft skills?"
 date: 2021-02-21 23:55:00
 tags:
 - blog